vincenzopalazzo/Competitive-Programming-and-Contests-VP-Solution/README.md

 TEST_CASE_THREE_LAZY_SEGMENT_TREE PASSED
 ```

-## How contribute
+## How to contribute

-The repository is open to receive contribution to improve solutions or the quality of the repository, there are only a few rules to respect that are reported
+The repository is open to receive a contribution to improving solutions or the quality of the repository, there are only a few rules to respect that are reported
 below.

 - Each solution need to start with the C++ template project, available [here](https://github.com/vincenzopalazzo/Competitive-Programming-and-Contests-VP-Solution/tree/master/template)
-- Each code that is inside the repository need to follow the good formatted code guide lines, so if the solution uses the C++ classes the Google code style need to be included in the solution. _clang-format_ file available [at the following link](https://github.com/vincenzopalazzo/cpstl/blob/master/.clang-format), otherwise is the C++ is without classes a Linux Kernel guide lines need to
+- Each code that is inside the repository needs to follow the well-formatted code guidelines, so if the solution uses the C++ classes the Google code style needs to be included in the solution. _clang-format_ file available [at the following link](https://github.com/vincenzopalazzo/cpstl/blob/master/.clang-format), otherwise is the C++ is without classes a Linux Kernel guidelines need to
 be included _clang-format_ file available [at the following link](https://github.com/vincenzopalazzo/Competitive-Programming-and-Contests-VP-Solution/blob/master/template/.clang-format).
-- New implementation of datastructure need to be push also in repository [cpstl](https://vincenzopalazzo.github.io/cpstl/).
+- New implementation of data structure needs to be push also in repository [cpstl](https://vincenzopalazzo.github.io/cpstl/).
-- Each solution, need to contains a Readme with some details about the implementation and the time execution on the online Judge, one
+- Each solution, need to contain a Readme with some details about the implementation and the time execution on the online Judge, one
 example can be the following [solution](https://vincenzopalazzo.github.io/Competitive-Programming-and-Contests-VP-Solution/Appendix/extra/FibonacciNum/)
 - Have fun.